Frequently Asked Questions

 Due to the fragile ecosystem we work hard to preserve, bikes and strollers are only permitted on the Grand Trunk Trail, Maple Lane, Grand Allee, and Deer Run trails.

-We are a charitable organization that relies on grants, individual donations, foundation and corporate support.
+We are a charitable organization that relies on grants, individual donations, foundations and corporate support.

 Trail Head parking is accessible off of George Street or at 768 Blair Road (at the rare ECO Centre).